 But, in the spirit of eating more cauliflower this week – and wishing to use up the final pieces of Mexicana cheese, which is a hot chilli cheese, I thought I’d make a quick Mexicana Cauliflower Cheese in the microwave – and it uses just TWO ingredients.
 This dish was created for those people cooking for one who like a flavour hit!

-Pin It for Later: PIN IT: Mexicana Cauliflower Cheese
+Pin It for Later: Mexicana Cauliflower Cheese

 I tend to eat cauliflower cheese without the additional step of browning it under the grill because that’s just one wait too many!
 I love a crusty cheese topping, but most of the time won’t wait for that.

 2 Ingredients: As Mexicana cheese is quite a gooey cheese I thought I could get away with not making a white sauce at all!
 Because of the way the cheese feels and behaves when it’s melted this was to be a simple 2 ingredient cauliflower cheese without using white sauce.
+If you do want to make white sauce and add the cheese to it, then check out this: microwave white sauce recipe.

 The quantities really come down to you seeing how much, by eye, you want to make